The Housing Executive has a number of legal responsibilities surrounding homelessness. These include

 Getting help from the Housing Executive

 Go to your local Housing Executive office if you are homeless or are likely to become homeless within 28 days.
-To show that you are homeless you must be able to convince the Housing Executive that there is nowhere in Northern Ireland or anywhere else that you can reasonably continue to occupy as your home.
+You will be entitled to a homelessness assessment if the Housing Executive has reason to believe that there is nowhere in Northern Ireland or anywhere else that you can reasonably continue to occupy as your home.
+If you have any evidence to support your claim to be homeless, such as a notice to quit letter from your landlord or evidence to show your current home isn't suitable, you should bring this with you to the Housing Executive office.

 You can be homeless, even though you have somewhere to live, if